Inflectra/spira-documentation/docs/Spira_User_Manual/Test Case Management.md

 test sets for different releases.
 If you select a release or sprint from the dropdown marked "All Releases" on the right above the table, then the execution information for that specific release will be displayed.
-If the dropdown is set to \"all releases\", then it shows only the most recent execution information.
+If the dropdown is set to "all releases", then it shows only the most recent execution information.
 In both cases, all test sets (as per any filter) are listed.